-Staff recommends approval of the proposed project with 13 special conditions regarding geologic and engineering recommendations, erosion control, drainage and polluted runoff, deed restriction, landscape and fuel modification plans, pool and spa drainage and maintenance, assumption of risk, future development, disposal of excess excavated material, on-site wastewater treatment system, structural appearance, no future bluff or shoreline protective device, lighting restriction, revised plans, and deed restriction.
+Staff recommends approval of the proposed project with 13 special conditions regarding geologic and engineering recommendations, erosion control, drainage and polluted runoff, deed restriction, landscape and fuel modification plans, pool and spa drainage and maintenance, assumption of risk, future development, disposal of excess excavated material, on-site wastewater treatment system, structural appearance, lighting restriction, revised plans, deed restriction, and City approvals.
 As conditioned, the proposed development will be consistent with all applicable policies and standards of the certified City of Malibu Local Coastal Program (LCP) and the access and recreation policies of the Coastal Act.

 The Commission previously found that this appeal raised substantial issue with respect to the project's consistency with the applicable bluff development, visual resources, and ESHA policies and standards of the LCP.
 The standard of review for the de novo review of the project is whether the proposed development is in conformity with the certified City of Malibu Local Coastal Program and the public access policies of the Coastal Act.
 During the De Novo hearing, testimony may be taken from all interested persons.